-We began in 1920 with a mission to help children, many with polio and other childhood disabilities of the time, many who had been sheltered away most of their lives, or since becoming disabled.
-Many had not gone to school - or had been asked not to come once disabled.
-Most had not received proper health care.
-We played an important role as part of an innovative movement to help these children get what they needed.
-We became a “home” for these kids, helping them to heal and live with their disabilities.
-Because polio and similar “long rehabilitation” disabilities required lengthy stays, we had a school in our hospital.
+We began in 1920 with a mission to help children.
+Many of the children with disabilities at this were not welcomed in mainstream schools.
+Most also had not received proper health care.
+We played an important role as part of an innovative movement to help children get what they needed.
+Our agency became a home for these kids, supporting and encouraging them to remove social barriers caused by their disability.
+Because polio and similar disabilities required lengthy stays, we housed school in our hospital.
 We served thousands of young people in our hospitals until the late 1950’s, when the Salk Polio vaccine greatly impacted our need.
-We sold our hospital in 1963 to focus on our educational component and the youngest citizens with disabilities.
+Our hospital was in 1963 and our focus on shifted to education.

 As we begin our second century, we will continue to grow and evolve, addressing the 21st Century needs of the area’s people with disabilities and the communities which serve them.